richMetellus/Wiki_PythonSphinxTopicTemplate/source/ToolsAndTech/TechnicalDocumentation/Sphinx/SPHX-001_SphinxIntro.rst

     * the extensible nature of reStructuredText and Docutils. (builders, parsers, markup extension, etc ...)

+To Get Started
+****************

+You have already started by reading this project or if you managed to have it built successfully, then you are already on your way to creating your own.

+.. seealso:: `The official Sphinx documentation <https://www.sphinx-doc.org/en/master/usage/index.html>`_
+    already includes many guides and comprehensive notes on how to use Sphinx and customizing it to your needs.

 .. the following in sphinx-only directives
   * .. seealso
   * :ref: